Flybell/Fan-Illusion/README.md

 Type 2: the leading and trailing edges of the moving blades disappear when they overlap with the stationary blades.

+The thesis tested whether and how adding and removing occlusion cues affected the illusion.

 # Fun stuff

 Here's some weird demos, for fun!